RCOSDP/weko/docs/developersguide/application-architecture.rst

 The example illustrates two blueprints, which are statically registered on the Flask application blueprint inside the application factory.
-It is essentially this part that the Invenio application factory takes care of for you.
-Invenio will automatically discover all your installed Invenio modules and register them on your application.
+It is essentially this part that the WEKO3 application factory takes care of for you.
+WEKO3 will automatically discover all your installed WEKO3 modules and register them on your application.

 Assembly phases
 ---------------
-The Invenio application factory assembles your application in five phases:
+The WEKO3 application factory assembles your application in five phases:

 1. **Application creation**: Besides creating the Flask application object, this phase will also ensure your instance folder exists, as well as route